chipsalliance/chisel/docs/src/appendix/faqs.md

 In Chisel2 compatibility mode (`NotStrict` compile options), chisel generates firrtl code that disables firrtl's initialized wire checks.
 In pure chisel3 (`Strict` compile options), the generated firrtl code does not contain these disablers (`is invalid`).
 Output wires that are not driven (not connected) are reported by firrtl as `not fully initialized`.
-Please visit the wiki page [Unconnected Wires](unconnected-wires) for details on solving the problem.
+Read more at [Unconnected Wires](../explanations/unconnected-wires) for details on solving the problem.

 ### Can I specify behavior before and after generated initial blocks?
 Users may define the following macros if they wish to specify behavior before or after emitted initial blocks.